muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --endat &lt;filename&gt;
 If you wish to gather data for a subset of your roms from the scraping modules you can use this option to set the rom to end at.
 It will then scrapes alphabetically until it reaches this rom, then stops.
-Use it in conjunction with the `--startat` option described above to further narrow the subset of files you wish to scrape.
+Use it in conjunction with the `--startat` option described above to further narrow the subset of files you wish to gather resources for.

 NOTE 1!
 Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.

 NOTE 2!
-Instead of using this option, if you just want to scrape and cache data for 1 or 2 roms you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb /full/or/partial/path/to/rom.zip`.
+Instead of using this option, if you just want to gather resources for 1 or 2 roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb /full/or/partial/path/to/rom.zip`.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --endat "rom name.zip"